Thursday, March 31, 2011

 U Nancy Huh?
 March Round-Up!

 The cute bowtie gives this look a pop and matches great with the light blue dress shirt.
-This beautiful royal blue coat topped with a looped scarf makes this look classic and elegant.

 Fur is making it's comeback, faux fur that is.
 This over the top fur coat is nothing but fabulous.